ZurichMedTech/model-intelligence/docs/tutorials/overview.md

 ## Getting Started

-We recommend starting with the Response Surface Modeling tutorial to understand the fundamental concepts.
-You can then explore either the Multi-Objective Genetic Algorithm (MOGA) tutorial to learn about simultaneous optimization of competing objectives, or proceed to the Uncertainty Quantification tutorial to learn about statistical analysis techniques.
+We recommend starting with the **Pipeline Setup Tutorial** to understand how simulation workflows are structured for Model Intelligence analysis.
+This foundation is essential for effectively using all HyperTools.

+After understanding the pipeline architecture, you can explore the analysis tutorials in any order based on your objectives:
+- **Response Surface Modeling** for detailed parameter dependency analysis
+- **Multi-Objective Genetic Algorithm (MOGA)** for systematic optimization of competing objectives
+- **Uncertainty Quantification** for statistical robustness assessment

 For a comprehensive workflow, the combination of MOGA optimization for design discovery, RSM for detailed analysis, and UQ for robustness assessment provides complete Model Intelligence capabilities for advanced bioelectronic device development.

-Both tutorials use the same underlying simulation model but demonstrate different analysis approaches, showing how the same data can provide complementary insights depending on your analysis objectives.
+All analysis tutorials use the same underlying simulation model but demonstrate different analysis approaches, showing how the same pipeline can provide complementary insights depending on your engineering objectives.